 Moore said she offers an analogy she knows the governor will appreciate: the state’s craft beer and wine industry.
 “The craft beer and wine field has really blossomed in New York,” she said.
 “The governor is proud of that work.”

 Among the provisions Moore and others said they expect from the state’s eventual plan:

 • Expungement and/or sealing of past criminal records related to cannabis.

-• A tax rate high enough to fund key priorities but low enough to discourage or wipe out a viable black market.
+• A tax rate high enough to fund key priorities but low enough to discourage or wipe out a viable illicit market.
 Moore said she expects Cuomo to use the tax rates floated in a May New York City Comptroller report as a guideline, which used a state excise tax rate of 10 % and a New York City excise tax rate of 25 %.
 Those rates, together with the state’s existing 4 % sales tax, would create tax revenue of $436 statewide and $336 million in New York City, according to the report.

 • Tiered licensing and low capitalization requirements.
 Also, to be avoided, Moore said, are requirements like those in Florida and elsewhere that mandate that companies who want to open a dispensary or cultivation facility control all aspects of their product from seed to sale, so-called “vertical integration.”
 These tend to favor large corporations and freeze out small businesses, Moore said.